-Our academies
+Our academies...

-Abbey is a special academy for pupils with moderate learning difficulties, based in Rotherham.
+Abbey School is a special academy for pupils with moderate learning difficulties, based in Rotherham.
 Abbey was graded as "Outstanding" in its last Ofsted inspection in 2019.
 Abbey offers provision for Key Stages 1-5 and has planned places for 140 pupils.

-Bader is a brand new special academy which opened on 1 September 2020 in Doncaster, for pupils with communication and interaction difficulties.
-Bader will eventually have planned places of 100, but in its first two terms of opening will have 50 pupils on roll.
+Bader Academy is a new special academy which opened on 1 September 2020 in Doncaster, for pupils with communication and interaction difficulties.
+Bader offers provision for KS2-KS5 and has planned places for 100 pupils.

-Becton is a special academy based in Sheffield, that provides hospital school education and outreach support.
-Becton was graded as "Outstanding" in its last Ofsted inspection in 2018, and offers provision from EYFS-KS5.
-Becton has planned places for 65 children on their hospital school roll; 48 at the Kenwood Centre; and 60 children dual registered for outreach support from the Moncrieffe Centre.
+Becton School is a special academy based in Sheffield, that provides hospital school education and outreach support.
+Becton was graded as "Good" in its last Ofsted inspection in 2022, and offers provision from EYFS-KS5.
+Becton has planned places for 65 children on their hospital school roll; 90 at the Kenwood & Moncrieffe Centres; and 100 children dual registered for outreach support from Chapel House.